forma-cristata/2024-11-21_WeatherApplication/README.md

 # Weather Dashboard

 A personalized weather application that provides real-time weather updates and forecasts.
-Built with vanilla JavaScript and Bootstrap, this app features user authentication, theme customization, and integration with the OpenWeatherMap API.
+Built with JavaScript and Bootstrap, this app features user authentication, theme customization, and integration with the OpenWeatherMap API.

 ## Features